 Vision Screenings – Basic vision screenings are available to see if corrective lenses are needed.
 This service is offered at the Clinic the first and third Monday of each month by the Southport Lion’s Club.
 [Temporarily cancelled due to pandemic]

 HIV screenings – HIV screenings are conducted on the third Thursday of every month at New Hope Clinic.
 This service is provided by Duke University Medical Center's Partners in Caring program.
 [Temporarily cancelled due to pandemic]

 Insurance Marketplace Navigation – New Hope Clinic provides an office for Health Insurance Marketplace Navigators from NC Legal Aid.
 These navigators help people find out what insurance options as well as what insurance subsidies are available to them.

 Care Management Assistance – Topics include how we make food choices, how we can avoid mindless eating, how to navigate a grocery store, how to read nutrition labels, being active & fit, and more.
 These one-on-one appointments with a care manager are open to all New Hope Clinic patients who are interested and motivated to make changes to promote healthier living and better understanding of their medical conditions and medications.

 Services provided at NHC are free.
 All onsite services, including medical and dental care, prescription medications, diagnostic testing, and health education, are provided at no cost to the patient.
-Patients with income between 150% and 200% of FPL are asked to make a $10 contribution per visit, but services will never be denied due to inability to contribute.
+Patients with income between 150% and 200% of FPL are asked to make a $10 contribution per visit, and patients with income between 200% and 300% of FPL are asked to make a $20 contribution per visit, but services will never be denied due to inability to contribute.